matouseef93/Git-commands/Git-tutorial.md

 ```

 ## Statistics

+This [script](python/utilities/git_stats.py) has several statistics for GitHub repos.

 Statistics of commits:
 ```bash
 git rev-list HEAD --count <-- allows you to see the total number of commits